Global Shelter Cluster

 Although composed of individuals, the legitimacy of the CoP, and any agreed outcomes, derives from endorsement by members representing their agencies.
 The answers provided by CoPs are in good faith but neither the Global Shelter Cluster nor its leads or partner agencies can be liable for any damage caused by the information provided.

-Click on the links below to request access to the corresponding Community of Practice.
+Click on the links below to request access to the corresponding Community of Practice, when submitting your request please briefly state your professional interest or current employment.

 You can join the Community of Practice in different ways: